Soham2020/SAS/README.md

 3. Stripe Gateway: For payment

 Improvement:
-1. Recommendation model using Artificial Intelligence
+1. Recommendation model using Artificial Intelligence (Group Project)

 If you like this project, please make sure that you should :star: this repo :)